April 29, 2025

 To upload the video to Instagram, just open the app, then tap the + sign icon or swipe to the right.
 Select "Story" from the different types of content at the bottom.
 Select your Story content from your camera roll by scrolling up the screen.

 Instagram offers a number of stickers and other features to help make your Stories even more engaging and interactive.
-Take advantage of the stickers that make sense for the type of Story you’re posting.
+Take advantage of the stickers that make sense for the type of Story you're posting.
+The link sticker (which replaced the swipe-up feature) is particularly valuable for driving traffic to external websites or product pages.

 To access stickers, tap the icon with a smiley face on a sticky note.
 You'll find all of these options: